heubeck/techsummit23-codingchallenges/6_CSS_Drawing/README.md

 ## Specification

-This is about plagiarizing the MMS Tech logo by just using empty `div`s and CSS.
+This is about plagiarizing the MMS Tech logo by just manipulating empty `div`s and CSS.

 ![](../.assets/MMST.png)